Another secret grave uncovered in Benue – Daily Trust

-Security operatives in Benue Thursday uncovered another secret grave in ZakiBiam town of Ukum Local Government Area of the state.
+Security operatives in Benue yesterday uncovered another secret grave in ZakiBiam town of Ukum Local Government Area (LGA) of the state.

-The discovery was barely three weeks after police unearthed mass graves of many people killed and buried by suspected ritualists in the Ushongo local government area.
+The discovery came barely three weeks after police unearthed mass graves of many people killed and buried by suspected ritualists in the Ushongo LGA.

 Our correspondent reports that the decomposed body of a woman alleged to be wife of a police personnel said to be missing alongside her husband since May this year was recovered from the shallow grave.